dblock/code.dblock.org/_posts/2011/2011-11-07-rendering-markdown-documents-in-rails.markdown

 You can now create _public/api/v1/docs/something.md_ and it will render under _api/v1/docs/something_.

-What I’d like to do is take the Markdown renderer out of this controller, define it as a generic handler, and swap the template being rendered to the _filename_ instead.
+What I'd like to do is take the Markdown renderer out of this controller, define it as a generic handler, and swap the template being rendered to the _filename_ instead.
 How do I do that?